-Get Australian Growing plan launched
+Get Australia Growing plan launched

-The National Farmers’ Federation (NFF) has unveiled its plan for agriculture to accelerate Australia’s COVID-19 economic recovery.
+The National Farmers’ Federation (NFF) has unveiled its plan for agriculture to accelerate Australia’s COVID economic recovery.
 NFF President, Fiona Simson launched the Get Australia Growing plan in an address to the National Press Club in Canberra yesterday.

 “The opportunities the NFF presents have the capacity to provide a rapid boost to a farm sector recovering from drought, fires and flood, as well as the impacts of COVID-19,” Simson says.
 “When farmers do well, Australia does well.
-Regional Australia played a key role in staving off a recession during the GFC, and it can play a leading role again.”
+Regional Australia played a key role in staving off a recession during the GFC; it can play a leading role again.”

-“COVID-19 restrictions have caused many businesses to think flexibly about how and where they operate,” Simson says.
+“COVID restrictions have caused many businesses to think flexibly about how and where they operate,” Simson says.
 “This shift in thinking creates enormous opportunities for ‘regionalisation’ of the Australian economy.
 It’s an opportunity we must not squander.”

 “For a long time now, economic realities have forced a decline in local processing of food and fibre, as well as production of critical farm inputs,” she says.

-“New technologies such as smarter approaches to energy and automation have the potential to reverse this trend, but we need to look at how governments can incentivise the private sector to make these investments.
+“New technologies such as smarter approaches to energy and automation have the potential to reverse this trend.
+But we need to look at how governments can incentivise the private sector to make these investments.

 “A properly resourced plan to improve the competitive environment for local manufacturers – particularly in regional Australia – must form part of our COVID recovery.”

-“Australia is the envy of the world in how it is managing the COVID-19 health crisis, and we’re well placed to lead the world in the economic recovery also,” Simson says.
-“The obvious place for that recovery to start is in the bush.”
+“Australia is the envy of the world in how it is managing the COVID health crisis,” Simson says.
+“We’re well-placed to lead the world in the economic recovery also.
+The obvious place for that recovery to start is in the bush.”